 Skip to main content

-Health and safety guidelines while working from home
+Health and safety guidelines when working from home

 General safety and wellness

-1. Maintain regular hours: Set a schedule and stick to it.
-Working designated hours, and then stopping when those hours are up, will give your brain time to work and time to rest.
+1. Maintain regular hours: Set a schedule during normal work hours and stick to it.
+Working designated hours, and then stopping when those hours are up, will help maintain a good work-life balance.

 2. Schedule breaks: Just like any working environment, giving yourself regular breaks is incredibly important to let your brain and body relax.
-Breaks can significantly improve productivity levels and a person’s ability to focus.
+Breaks can significantly improve productivity levels, decrease risk of musculoskeletal injury, and improve a person’s ability to focus.
 As tempting as it may be, don’t spend your lunch hour in front of the computer.
+Adding a lunch time walk outdoors will rejuvenate you and help prevent eyestrain.

 Ergonomics

-Many people don’t have proper office set-up at home, and working for extended periods of time at a kitchen counter or table may not be the most comfortable.
-Here are few tips to make your home environment more ergonomic while working.
+Many people don’t have a proper office set-up at home, and working for extended periods of time at a kitchen counter or table is not recommended long-term.
+Here are a few tips to make your home environment more ergonomic while working.

 1. Change posture often: Vary your posture throughout the day, as sitting in the same position or chair all day can lead to back, neck and shoulder pain.
-It is best to alternate every hour.
+It is best to break the static sitting position at least every hour.

-7. Take breaks: Be sure to take a break every hour for three to five minutes.
+6. Take breaks: Be sure to take a break every hour for three to five minutes.
 You can set reminders on your phone to ensure that you are prompted to take a break.
-Get up and walk around and do some quick stretches.
-See this website for inspiration https://www.ccohs.ca/oshanswers/ergonomics/office/stretching.html
+Get up walk around and do some quick stretches.
+EHS has collaborated with Le Gym to provide you with some easy office stretching exercises

 Related links